 Engineering Technology Self-Study Report

-2. Complete the PEV Visit Report and/or PEV Worksheet for your commission:
+2. Complete the specified portions of the PEV Visit Report and/or PEV Worksheet for your commission:

 Applied Science Evaluation Forms

 Computing Evaluation Forms

 To help with this task, the example completed Program Evaluator Visit Report Forms and/or Program Evaluator Worksheets below illustrate the types of responses used to complete these forms.

 3. Make a preliminary accreditation-action recommendation based on the findings.